oooook0/shakespeare_map_reduce/README.md

 # shakespeare
-This is the code that map-reduce the words count using multithreads.
+This is the code that map-reduce the Shakespeare's words count using multithreads.